kblomqvist/yasha/README.md

 ```bash
 yasha -v variables.yaml -v settings.yaml template.j2
 ```
-Note that variables redefined in later variable files will take precedence.
+Note that file variables redefined in later files will take precedence.

 Additionally you may define variables as part of the command-line call, e.g.